×

 Surveillance System for Attacks on Health Care (2023).
 World Health Organization.

-This tool from the WHO allows for a quick and easy search for data regarding violence against health and care workers around the world.
+This tool from WHO allows for a quick and easy search for data regarding violence against health and care workers around the world.
 The search engine allows users to select particular date ranges, countries, and types of attacks.
 It also provides overall statistics for the year’s healthcare attacks as well as a log of recent attack reports.

 Toolkit: Evidence that Protects Health Care (2021).
 Johns Hopkins Bloomberg School of Public Health (and others).